status-im/specs/docs/stable/1-client.md

 **Bloom filter privacy:**

-By having a bloom filter where only the topics you are interested in are set, you reveal which messages you are interested in.
+A user reveals which messages they are interested in, by setting only the topics they are interested in on the bloom filter.
 This is a fundamental trade-off between bandwidth usage and privacy, though the trade-off space is likely suboptimal in terms of the [Anonymity](https://eprint.iacr.org/2017/954.pdf) [trilemma](https://petsymposium.org/2019/files/hotpets/slides/coordination-helps-anonymity-slides.pdf).

 **`Mailserver client` privacy:**